zamkovijvitalik/lab6/src/README.md

 3. Configure the database
    Open database.py and update your MySQL connection string:
-   DATABASE_URL = "mysql+pymysql://username:password@localhost:3306/dbname"
+   DATABASE_URL = "mysql+pymysql://root@localhost:3306/neutaa"

-   Make sure the database dbname exists.
+   Make sure the database neutaa exists.
 If not, create it using MySQL:
-   CREATE DATABASE dbname;
+   CREATE DATABASE neutaa;

 4. Run the API server
    uvicorn main:app --reload